opencurve/curve/docs/en/build_and_run_en.md

 docker build -t opencurvedocker/curve-base:build-debian9
 ```

-Note: The above operations are not recommended to be performed in the CURVE project directory, otherwise the files in the current directory will be copied to the docker image when building the image.
+**Note:** The above operations are not recommended to be performed in the Curve project directory, otherwise the files in the current directory will be copied to the docker image when building the image.
 It is recommended to copy the Dockerfile to the newly created clean directory to build the docker image.

 ### Compile in docker image